Local Plan / Local development framework

 Review of our planning policies

 The Council has started to review two of the key planning documents that it uses when making planning decisions, the Camden Core Strategy and Development Policies.
-We need to review them to make sure that they are up to date, reflect current circumstances and help to deliver our local priorities.
+We need to review them to make sure that we continue to have effective and up to date planning policies that reflect current circumstances and help to deliver our local priorities.
 The review is assessing how existing policies are operating and if they can be made more effective.

 We are currently considering the responses received during initial public engagement on the review and updating the evidence to support our new 'local plan'.
 We will publish a Draft Plan document for comment later in 2014.